Cognitive Behavioural Therapy PgDip

 Teaching and supervision sessions take place at the Centre of Excellence in Healthcare Education Stafford and in the Learning Centre of St George’s Hospital in Stafford.

-Keiron Reay (Joint Course Director- South Staffordshire and Shropshire Foundation NHS Trust)
+Keiron Reay (Course Director- South Staffordshire and Shropshire Foundation NHS Trust)

 “This is by far the most important course that I have ever taken as part of my professional career.
 I think the curriculum covers most of the important areas that the CBT therapist needs to learn about.
 Great focus on different modalities and methods; various clinical presentations, academic and research skills and challenging practical workshops.”
 (Feedback, 2008 cohort).